Santa Clara University

-Santa Clara University (https://www.scu.edu) is a comprehensive Jesuit, Catholic university, located in the heart of Silicon Valley.
-Distinguished by the highest retention rate and has been ranked first among all master’s universities in the West by U.S. News and World Report, Santa Clara University is now elevated to a new category in national rankings, “Doctoral/Professional Universities.”
-Santa Clara University is California’s oldest operating institution of higher-education.
-The School of Engineering is committed to improving the human condition through engineering education, practice, and scholarship, promoting the University’s mission to ‘fashion a more humane, just and sustainable world.’
+Santa Clara University (https://www.scu.edu) is a comprehensive Jesuit, Catholic university, located in the heart of Silicon Valley, offering rigorous undergraduate curricula in arts and sciences, business, and engineering, plus graduate degrees (master’s, Ph.D., and law degrees) in six disciplines.
+Santa Clara University is California’s oldest operating institution of higher education.
+Distinguished by the highest retention rate and has been ranked first among all regional universities in the West by U.S. News and World Report, Santa Clara University is now elevated to a new category in national rankings, “Doctoral/Professional Universities.”
+Santa Clara University’s ranking in the 2020 edition of Best Colleges is National Universities, #54.

 Applicants must hold a doctorate in computer science, computer engineering, or in a closely related field; have demonstrated a strong potential for high-quality research in computing; and have a strong commitment and ability to teach at both the undergraduate and graduate levels.
-The full-time teaching load is nominally seven quarter-level courses per academic year (each quarter is 10 weeks excluding the final exams week), but a one course release is given to faculty actively involved in research and course credit is also given for project, thesis, and laboratory supervision.
+The full-time teaching load is nominally seven quarter-level courses per academic year (each quarter is 10 weeks excluding the final exams week), but a one-course release is given to faculty actively involved in research and course credit is also given for project, thesis, and laboratory supervision.
+The first-year tenure-track assistant professor is granted an additional one-course release.
 Limited course buyout may be approved using external grant funds.

-Review of applications will begin upon receipt and complete application packets received by November 1, 2019 will receive full consideration.
-However, the search will remain open until the position is filled.
+Complete application packets received by November 15, 2020, will receive full consideration.
+However, the position will remain open until filled.

 Santa Clara University is an Equal Opportunity/Affirmative Action employer, committed to excellence through diversity and inclusion, and, in this spirit, particularly welcomes applications from women, persons of color, and members of historically underrepresented groups.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity or expression, age, status as a protected veteran, status as a qualified individual with a disability, or other protected category in accordance with applicable law.
 The University will provide reasonable accommodations to individuals with a disability.